dwkanaar/ExampleGithub/README.md

 ```
 python3 /u/home/d/dwkanaar/MaSQE/PyComponents/PyTaskExec/CaptureOutput.py -d SweepData.db -x SetupSweep.xml -a joblog.5039152
 ```
-Where the SweepData.db file has to be in the TaskData Direcotry where you call this command or call it with ../SweepData.db.
+Where the SweepData.db file has to be in the TaskData Directory where you call this command or call it with ../SweepData.db.
--a joblog.5039152 has to be replaced with the name of the job you had which can be easily check by going into the folder and looking at the name of the job.
+-a joblog.5039152 has to be replaced with the name of the job you had which can be easily checked by going into the folder and looking at the name of the job.

 ## Part 6: Using Job array instead of single job